 We want to make sure you don’t have to worry about falling into arrears and that your rent is paid on time, every time.

-Before you take up a tenancy with Tai Calon we will arrange for you to meet your Neighbourhood Manager and Rent and Income Advisor.
-They will discuss with you the ways in which you can pay your rent.
-They can also help with budgeting and give advice about what benefits may be available
+Before you take up a tenancy with us we will arrange for you to meet your Community Housing Officer and Rent and Income Advisor.
+They will discuss with you how you can pay your rent.
+They can also help with budgeting and advise about what benefits may be available

 You will also receive help to apply for Housing Benefit/Universal Credit*, which may cover all or part of your rent.

 It is important that an application for Housing Benefit/Universal Credit is made as early as possible because it can take some time to be processed.
 In the meantime, you are responsible for paying the rent.